metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 #### _Key Injuries_

-Dolphins aren't missing anybody critical from last week, though the injury report will tell us more.
+Panthers will be without one of their starting guards.

-The Panthers starting left tackle went down with injury during their outing against Washington last week.
-A rookie was placed there in relief duty and performed well enough, though it remains to be seen whether he can sustain that level of play over multiple weeks.
+Dolphins will likely lose Mike Gesicki for the week, leaving them without one of their biggest contributors on offense.

 #### _History_

-No real relevant histroy to explore here, given both teams belong to different conferences.
-A few weeks back, Miami managed to play well against a Raven team that (much like the Cam Newton-led Panthers) generates more of its success transiting the ball over ground instead of through the air, but that game was likely tainted by a lack of effort on the Baltimore's part - Baltimore had way too many excuses not to fully commit to that game - heavy favorites playing on a Thursday after surviving an overtime contest against Minnesota.
+No real relevant history to explore here, given both teams belong to different conferences.
+A few weeks back, Miami managed to play well against a Raven team that (much like the Cam Newton-led Panthers) generates most of its success transiting the ball over ground instead of through the air, but that game was likely tainted by a lack of effort on the Baltimore's part - Baltimore had way too many excuses not to fully commit to that game - heavy favorites playing on a Thursday after surviving an overtime contest against Minnesota.

 #### _Weather_